Caps and Gowns

 Regalia is the required garb for all ceremonies.
 The University has partnered with Oak Hall for academic regalia and all candidates are required to order their regalia from them.
 Academic garb purchased from past vendors is not acceptable for the ceremonies.
 The SOE regalia website is available for candidate’s orders.
 Regalia should look neat.
 Please try on the regalia to ensure fit and hang or steam so it is not wrinkled.
 Master’s and doctoral regalia are available for purchase.
 Doctoral regalia is also available to rent.

-I reserved a cap and gown or I forgot to order one, what can I do?
+I forgot to order a cap and gown, what can I do?

 What side should the tassel be on?

 Since all of our participants have obtained their bachelors degree, they will always wear the tassel on the left side.

 Where can I drop off my cap & gown?

 Doctoral rental regalia needs to be returned to the bookstore.
 Master’s graduate regalia is purchase only, the cap and gown are yours to keep.

 The School of Education ceremony procession begins promptly at 7:00 p.m.
 ET.
 We anticipate it lasting approximately 2 1/2 hours, ending at approximately 9:30 p.m.
 ET.